The Best 2026 Credit Card Strategy: No Fees and Maximum Returns

 If you want the simplest credit card strategy, you have a few choices.

-2. If you need a credit card and never buy anything in foreign currency, you can simply go with the Certo Mastercard.
-This will be free, and you will be able to get some cash back.
-And this card is well accepted in Switzerland.
+- If you need a credit card and never buy anything in foreign currency, you can simply use the Certo Mastercard.
+It is free, and you can earn cash back.
+This card is well accepted in Switzerland.

 7 Tips for credit cards

-1. Do not carry Credit Card Debt
+1. Do not carry credit card debt

 First and foremost, you should never carry a balance on your credit card.